PlaceOS/docs/Specifications/recommended-hardware.md

 ---
-id: recommended-hardware
+id: recommended-products
-title: Recommended Hardware
+title: Recommended Products
-description: Tried and tested hardware options for PlaceOS
+description: Tried and tested products and vendors that work with PlaceOS
 ---

 import Tabs from "@theme/Tabs";